crisbotelho/url-shortener-be-test/README.md

 - what is the capacity of my service?
 How much can it handle/scale?
 - service should be observable
 - every decision made regarding the design of the service or the technologies may be questioned later

+## My solution

+The solution was designed considering the following technologies:
+- Spring WebFlux with Reactor (as non-functional requirement)
+- Actuator
+- Redis as the database

+The project is using Guava: Google Core Libraries for Java to generate the hashing from the url to shorten.